Cover and Hitting Times of Hyperbolic Random Graphs: The Effective Resistance Between Typical Vertices of the Giant

 Throughout, we assume $\frac12<\alpha<1$ and let $\calG:=\calG_{\alpha,\nu}(n)$, $V:=V(\calG)$ and $E:=E(\calG)$.
 In addition, we assume a constant $c>0$ is given which determines a tiling $\calF(c)$ as described in Section~\ref{ssec:tiling}.
 All tiles and half-tiles mentioned should be understood with respect to $\calF(c)$.
 Also, given a vertex $w$ of $\calG$ we denote by $T(w)$ and $H(w)$ the (unique) tile and half-tile containing~$w$, respectively.

-In order to make the $(s,t)$-flow construction simpler to grasp and analyze, we build it as a sum of several flows.
-Specifically, as a sum of $3$ flows; a source flow $f_{s,H(s)}$, a middle flow~$f_{H(s),H(t)}$ from the half-tiles containing $s$ to the one containing $t$, and a sink flow $f_{H(t),t}$, so that
+In order to make the $(s,t)$-flow construction simpler to grasp and analyze, we build it as a sum of three different flows.
+Specifically; a source flow $f_{s,H(s)}$, a middle flow~$f_{H(s),H(t)}$ from the half-tiles containing $s$ to the one containing $t$, and a sink flow $f_{H(t),t}$, so that

 The middle flow $f_{H(s),H(t)}$ will be obtained as a particular instance of a balanced flow $f_{H_s,H_t}$ that we define between pairs of half-tiles $H_s$ and $H_t$.
 The latter flow will also be useful later on when we consider local parameters of simple random walks in $\calG$.